 Tests may be waived for active duty military and their dependents if the issuing state grants military extensions.
 Before visiting the MVA, please contact the state in which your license was issued to find out if a military extension is granted.
 There is no automatic extension for active duty military.
 Each state has procedures and Maryland will review the procedures of the state in which the license was issued before determining whether the transfer can be done without testing.

-Effective January 1, 2014, the MVA will implement a new process for immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver’s license, learner’s permit, moped permit or identification card (DL/ID).
+Immigrants, with foreign documentation that does not have valid accompanying United States Citizenship and Immigration Services documentation should visit the Online Document Guide to start the process.
+To obtain a driver’s license, learner’s permit, moped permit or identification card, please take the following steps:

 - File Maryland Income Taxes for the preceding 2 years and obtain a certification letter that is needed to make an appointment and present to the MVA.
-Click here for more information;
+Obtain a certification letter by applying online or by making an appointment to visit one of the Comptroller’s branch offices.
+Please click here for more information;

 - Apply for and obtain identity documents such as a valid, current foreign passport;

 - Obtain two residency documents such as copies of a residential lease, utility bill, or bank statement; and

 - Study the Maryland Driver’s Manual and take the Online Driver Test Tutorial to prepare for the knowledge test.

 - Schedule an appointment online to apply for a federally non-compliant driver’s license or identification card.